erlinnn/w_a/README.md

 - OpenWeatherMap for weather data

 ## Thanks
-Sumukh R , student of AI&ML
+- Created by Sumukh R , Student of AI&ML